Sambi85/spark-advisors-code-challenge-2025/COMMENTS.md

 - There are 3 main sections - Setup, helper functions, and updating the provided csv
 - Added additonal logging for easier debugging

-Provided Files:
-`slcsp.csv` — Update this file, second column with the rate (see below) of the corresponding SLCSP `plans.csv` — all the health plans in the U.S. on the marketplace `zips.csv` — a mapping of ZIP code to county/counties & rate area(s) `README.md` — outlines the challenge

 # Running the Python Script
 - Navigate to the root directory of the project
 - In terminal: